Benjamin L. Ebert: Early life and education

-Ebert was born in Boston Lying-In Hospital to parents Michael and Ellen Ebert.
+Ebert was born in Boston to parents Michael and Ellen Ebert.
 His father was the Chair of the department of psychiatry at Vanderbilt University School of Medicine while his mother was an artist.
-Due to his fathers position, Ebert and his family lived in Baltimore, Maryland, and Bethesda, Tennessee.
-While in Tennessee, Ebert was enrolled at the University School of Nashville where he was ranked nationally in table tennis.
+He and his family lived in Bethesda, Maryland, and Nashville, Tennessee.
+While in Tennessee, Ebert was enrolled at the University School of Nashville.
 During high school, he also worked in the laboratory of Daryl Granner and studied gene regulation and diabetes.

 Following high school, Ebert received a bachelor's degree from Williams College.
 As a senior, he was presented with the college's Good Citizen award for his involvement in various community projects over the years.
-Ebert was also elected president of the Williams juggling club and competed in cycling and running.
-In 1991, Ebert was named one of 32 Rhodes Scholar to study at the University of Oxford.
-Upon returning to North America, Ebert enrolled at Harvard Medical School (HMS) and worked with Frank Bunn whom he later listed as the primary reason for pursuing a career in hematology.
+Ebert was also elected president of the Williams juggling club and competed in cycling.
+In 1992, Ebert went to the University of Oxford as a Rhodes Scholar where he completed a doctorate under the mentorship of Sir Peter Ratcliffe.

+Upon returning to North America, Ebert enrolled at Harvard Medical School (HMS) and worked with Frank Bunn, whom he later listed as a major reason for pursuing a career in hematology.
 He graduated from HMS in 1999 and then completed his internship and residency at Massachusetts General Hospital in 2001.
 He then went on to complete his clinical fellowship in hematology and oncology at Dana–Farber Cancer Institute (DFCI).

 Career

-During his tenure at DFCI, Ebert described the genomic landscape of adult myelodysplastic syndromes and identified RPS14 as a key gene for deletion 5q MDS.
+Ebert started his career as a Harvard Medical School faculty member at Brigham and Women's Hospital, where he led an independent research laboratory and practiced medicine as a hematologist/oncologist.
+His laboratory described the genomic landscape of adult myelodysplastic syndromes and identified RPS14 as a key gene for deletion 5q MDS.
 In 2011, Ebert was elected to the American Society for Clinical Investigation.
-In 2014, Ebert collaborated with William Kaelin on a study that found that lenalidomide, a cancer drug, targeted two proteins, IKZF1 and IFZF3, for destruction.
-As such, he discovered the molecular basis of lenalidomide activity in MDS as well as multiple myeloma.
+In 2014, Ebert's lab found that lenalidomide, a cancer drug, targeted two proteins, IKZF1 and IKZF3, for degradation.
+This finding and additional studies established the mechanism of action of lenalidomide in both multiple myeloma and del(5q) MDS.
+An independent line of investigation characterized and defined clonal hematopoiesis of indeterminate potential (CHIP) as a precursor state for blood cancers and a risk factor for inflammatory diseases.
 As a result of his research, Ebert was the recipient of the 2017 William Dameshek Prize from the American Society of Hematology.
-He also earned a National Cancer Institute Outstanding Investigator Award for his ongoing progressive research.
+He has received funding from a National Cancer Institute Outstanding Investigator Award for his research.

+In 2017, Ebert moved to Dana-Farber Cancer Institute to be Chair of the Department of Medical Oncology.
 In 2018, Ebert, was elected a member of the National Academy of Medicine for his "contributions to understanding the genetics and biology of myeloid malignancies, to the characterization of clonal hematopoiesis, and for elucidating the mechanism of action of thalidomide and its analogs."
-He was also named a Howard Hughes Medical Institute Investigator, which granted him seven years of funding to research genetics, biology, and therapy of myeloid malignancies.
-In the same year, Ebert, Kenneth Anderson, and Irene Ghobrial were granted three years of funding from the Dr. Miriam and Sheldon G. Adelson Medical Research Foundation to study ways to prevent multiple myeloma from precursor states.
-In 2021, Ebert was recognized with the Sjöberg Prize for Cancer Research from the Royal Swedish Academy of Sciences.
+He was named a Howard Hughes Medical Institute Investigator in 2019.
+He has received multiple recognitions for mentorship including the Thomas McMahon Award and the Seidman Prize from the HST Program at Harvard Medical School.